-In August 2015, Schlumberger independently verified Nutech's previous Horse Hill OIP estimates contained in PEDL137 and PEDL246.
-Schlumberger estimated a Mean OIP of 10,993 mmbbl, with Kimmeridge OIP of 8,262 mmbbl.
-Schlumberger's Mean OIP estimates are therefore 19% higher in total than Nutech's P50 OIP estimate over the two Horse Hill licences and 58% higher in the Kimmeridge.
+In August 2015, Schlumberger independently verified Huston based Nutech's previous Horse Hill OIP estimates contained in PEDL137 and PEDL246.
+Schlumberger estimated a Mean Oil in Place ("OIP") of 10,993 billion barrels of oil ("mmbbl"), with Kimmeridge OIP of 8,262 mmbbl.
+Schlumberger's Mean OIP estimates are therefore 19% higher in total than Nutech's P50 OIP estimate over the two Horse Hill licences and they were 58% higher in the Kimmeridge.

-In November 2015 and December 2015, respectively, the Environment Agency and the Oil and Gas Authority granted permits for the flow testing of the Horse Hill-1 discovery well.

-Flow testing operations commenced in February 2016 and were completed in March 2016.
-Flow testing far exceeded management expectations with an aggregate stable oil rate of 1,688 bbl per day achieved, from the Lower Kimmeridge, Upper Kimmeridge and Upper Portland reservoirs.
-The produced oil contained no water and no clear indication of any reservoir pressure depletion was observed.
+After receiving permits from the Environment Agency and the Oil and Gas Authority for the flow testing of the Horse Hill-1 discovery well, flow testing operations commenced in February 2016 and were completed in March 2016.
+Flow testing far exceeded all expectations resulting in an aggregate stable oil rate of 1,688 barrels ("bbl") per day of very high quality oil, from the Lower Kimmeridge, Upper Kimmeridge and Upper Portland reservoirs.
+The produced oil contained no water and no clear indication of any reservoir pressure depletion was observed during the original flow testing.